 A New Coat for Anna

 A New Coat for Anna by Harriet Ziefert and Anita Lobel is another book that we read over and over, regardless of whether it’s the Christmas season or not!
+This is a precious story of a mama who trades many of her most treasured possessions to buy the materials for her daughter’s new coat.

-Sometimes my children need a fresh perspective, one that is not based on materialism.
+Sometimes my children need a fresh perspective; one that is not based on materialism.
 At those times, this book is like a breath of fresh air.

 - How does Anna get a new coat?
 List all of the steps.